Making a FOIA Request

 - when the running of such time is suspended for payment of fees

 - in unusual circumstances, as defined in 5 USC § 552(a)(6)(B).
-In such circumstances, the time limit may be extended for a period not to exceed 10 working days as stated in a written notice to the requester setting forth the reasons for the extension and the date on which a determination is expected to be dispatched; or an alternative period as mutually agreed to by the Freedom of Information Office and the requester when the Freedom of Information Office notifies the requester that the request cannot be processed in the specified time.
+In such circumstances, the time limit may be extended for a period not to exceed 10 working days as stated in a written notice to the requester setting forth the reasons for the extension and the date on which a determination is expected to be dispatched; or an alternative period as mutually agreed to by the Information Disclosure Section and the requester when the Information Disclosure Section notifies the requester that the request cannot be processed in the specified time.

 When a person requesting expedited access to records has demonstrated a compelling need for the records or when the Board has determined to expedite the response, the Board will process the request as soon as practicable.

-- To demonstrate a compelling need for expedited processing, the requester must provide a certified statement, a sample of which may be obtained from the Freedom of Information Office.
+- To demonstrate a compelling need for expedited processing, the requester must provide a certified statement, a sample of which may be obtained from the Information Disclosure Section.
 The statement, which must be certified to be true and correct to the best of the requester's knowledge and belief, must demonstrate one of the following circumstances:

 - the failure to obtain the records on an expedited basis could reasonably be expected to pose an imminent threat to the life or physical safety of an individual